The Chêneau-Gensingen Brace® FAQ

 Other than bracing, what else can be done for AIS?

-In addition to bracing, our intensive Schroth-based scoliosis-specific exercise program is designed to educate and empower the patient while providing the skills and tools needed to manage scoliosis, for life.
+In addition to bracing, our intensive Schroth-based pattern-specific-scoliosis exercise program is designed to educate and empower the patient while providing the skills and tools needed to manage scoliosis, for life.
 We teach patients Schroth Best Practice® principles and how to incorporate those principles into daily activities.
 It is our goal to make fighting curve progression second nature.
 This is the unique benefit of the advancements to the Schroth method known as Schroth Best Practice®.

 Our goal is to educate and empower patients and show them how to avoid feeding into curve progression as per the Vicious Cycle (2).
 Our two-pronged approach (scoliosis bracing and Schroth scoliosis-specific exercise, at one facility, offers patients, both adolescents and adults, the best chance for successful scoliosis management in the long-term.